 Folders are the main storage containers for your pictures on your computer.
 They are the containers that help you keep your pictures organized at the low level.
 So you must create an efficient folder structure and stick with it.

 Do not ignore your folders but rather keep them organized.
 This is how you ensure you do not depend on any particular software and this is how you make sure you can backup your pictures correctly.

-You must backup your media library from your main computer.
+You must backup your main media library from your main computer (see step 1).
 This is probably the most important step after organizing your folders.
-Digital pictures and videos have a record of your life and this record of events and memories can disappear immediately when your main computer crashes.
+Digital photos and videos represent a record of your life and this record of events and memories can disappear immediately when your main computer crashes.
 Computers and hard drives do crash, believe me they do.

 Set up an automatic backup plan to make sure you backup your media files frequently and securely.

-Creating efficient metadata for your pictures is powerful but optional.
-Metadata will help you organize your pictures in multiple categories and dimensions.
-However, without implementing the first three principles, you cannot simply rely on metadata to organize and backup your pictures.
+Creating efficient metadata for your photos is powerful but optional.
+Metadata will help you organize your photos in multiple categories and dimensions.
+However, without implementing the first three principles, you cannot simply rely on metadata to organize and backup your photos.

-The most important principle is to make sure you save your metadata in the files themselves.
-Do not rely on any (really…not any) software program to save your metadata in some proprietary database.
+The most important principle is to make sure you save your metadata in the photo files themselves.
+Do not rely on any (really…not any) software program to save your metadata in some custom format or database.
 It is your metadata for your files and it should reside in your files, not anywhere else.

 Essentials for organizing your digital photosHere are the essential products and services I have come to rely on for many years to keep my media collection organized and safe.
 Even though these are affiliate links, I wholeheartedly recommend them.

 Excellent Lightroom and Picasa alternative.
 If you need a cheaper and simpler photo manager then ACDSee Photo Studio for Mac (save 20% until Feb 15) or ACDSee Pro for Windows (save $20 until Feb 15) is my preferred solution for organizing all my media.
 It has a very fast browser, great image editing and it's simple to use.